Psynicolas/psynicolas.github.io/README.md

   ### 2. Ayni-AI: AI-Powered Teaching Assistant for Latin America

-  Ayni-AI is an innovative **AI-powered virtual assistant** designed to support Latin American teachers in:
+  Ayni-AI is an innovative <strong>AI-powered virtual assistant</strong> designed to support Latin American teachers in:
-  * Lesson planning
+  <em> Lesson planning
-  * Emotional well-being
+  </em> Emotional well-being
-  * Adopting innovative pedagogical practices
+  <em> Adopting innovative pedagogical practices

-  **My Role:** Project Manager and lead for the creation of training documents for the AI assistant.
+  <strong>My Role:</strong> Project Manager and lead for the creation of training documents for the AI assistant.

-  **Impact & Recognition:**
+  <strong>Impact &amp; Recognition:</strong>
-  * **Pilot Testing Success:** A pre-post survey with 200 Latin American teachers revealed a **20% improvement** in their disposition towards AI after piloting Ayni.
+  </em> <strong>Pilot Testing Success:</strong> A pre-post survey with 200 Latin American teachers revealed a <strong>20% improvement</strong> in their disposition towards AI after piloting Ayni.
-  * **COP29 Presentation:** Honored to present this project at the **United Nations Climate Change Conference (COP29)** during the panel on Innovation, Digitalization, and Climate Change.
-This initiative highlights AI's potential to transform education by providing tailored support to teachers.
+  <em> <strong>COP29 Presentation:</strong> Honored to present this project at the <strong>United Nations Climate Change Conference (COP29)</strong> during the panel on Innovation, Digitalization, and Climate Change.
+This initiative highlights AI&#39;s potential to transform education by providing tailored support to teachers.
-  * Integrated **socioemotional support** with digital pedagogy.
+  </em> Integrated <strong>socioemotional support</strong> with digital pedagogy.
-  * Achieved a **25% increase** in educator confidence with new technologies.
+  <em> Achieved a <strong>25% increase</strong> in educator confidence with new technologies.

   <p align="center">
     <img src="https://github.com/user-attachments/assets/1b049620-5412-4a77-9312-4a8cf4ec3314" alt="Ayni-AI Presentation at COP29"/>